Residency Program: Program Description

 Curriculum: CP-Only residents complete 13 months of structured clinical pathology rotations, with the remaining 23 months divided up amongst electives, research and acting directorships desired to support their career goals.

-Overview: The goal of the Physician-Scientist Research Program (PSTP) in the Department of Laboratory Medicine & Pathology is to train future clinician-scientist leaders in the department and position them for early success.
-The program supplements ACGME-accredited training in anatomic pathology (AP-only), combined anatomic pathology/neuropathology (AP/NP), combined anatomic pathology/clinical pathology (AP/CP), or clinical pathology (CP-only) with additional, protected time for research, as well as additional mentorship and financial support.
+Overview: The Physician-Scientist Research Pathway offered through the Department of Laboratory Medicine & Pathology supplements ACGME-accredited training in anatomic pathology (AP-only), combined anatomic pathology/neuropathology (AP/NP), combined anatomic pathology/clinical pathology (AP/CP), or clinical pathology (CP-only) with additional, protected time for research, as well as additional mentorship and financial support.

 Program Elements:

-• Protected time for research: Trainees in the PSTP are provided up to an additional two years of full-time, departmentally-funded postdoctoral research training (salary by PGY-level) to be performed before or after clinical fellowship(s), if applicable.
-Research engaged in the PSTP may be performed in any laboratory, preferably within the department, but also within UW Medicine or affiliated institutions with departmental approval.
-A research year may be initiated in between or following clinical training years, with approval from the residency program director.
+- Protected time for research: Trainees are provided up to an additional two years of full-time, departmentally-funded postdoctoral research training (salary by PGY-level) to be performed before or after clinical fellowship(s), if applicable.
+Research may be performed in any laboratory within UW or affiliated institutions with departmental approval.

-• Mentorship: Mentorship is provided via the trainee-selected research advisor as well as an advisory committee of DLMP members assembled in the first year by the trainee.
-The goal of the committee is help facilitate the trainee’s transition directly to an investigator-track faculty position and obtain early stage investigator, R01 or equivalent funding.
-Trainees will have meetings twice a year with the mentorship committee to discuss progress and plans for the coming year.
+- Mentorship: Mentorship is provided via trainee-selected research advisors as well as DLMP members assembled in the first year by the trainee.
+Mentors will facilitate the trainee’s transition directly to an investigator-track faculty position and obtain early stage investigator, R01 or equivalent funding.

-• Pathway towards faculty appointment: During the PSTP period, trainees may be considered for appointment to Acting Instructor or Acting Assistant Professor if both of the following are attained: (1) board eligibility in AP or CP, and (2) ability, as judged by clinical service leadership, to carry out faculty-level clinical responsibilities and/or acquisition of external, independent funding.
+- Pathway towards faculty appointment: Trainees may be considered for appointment to Acting Instructor or Acting Assistant Professor if both of the following are attained: (1) board eligibility in AP or CP, and (2) ability, as judged by clinical service leadership, to carry out faculty-level clinical responsibilities and/or acquisition of external, independent funding.

-• Financial support: In addition to salary support, PSTP participants receive stipends for software and conference travel.
-A number of intradepartmental grants are available for pilot projects leading to additional, external funding.
+- Financial support: In addition to salary support, participants receive stipends for software and conference travel.
+Intradepartmental grants are available on a rolling basis for pilot projects that lead to additional, external funding.

 Contact Information: Associate Program Director (Clinical Pathology): William Phipps, MD (wphipps5@uw.edu)